 Friday, Janie and I were with a couple of Louisville friends for dinner and the theatre.
 It was a lovely night.
 The companionship was first rate, Janie got to boogie in the aisles with a packed house to the lively strains of ABBA (I’m just grateful there wasn’t a vacant pole nearby), and dinner at the Bristol was, for us, nostalgic.
 We had subscribed to Actors Theatre Louisville for many years (see the blog entry; “Droning Tonto and the Atomic Bic”), and part of our ATL ritual usually included dinner at the Bristol before curtain.
 I’m happy to report the Bristol’s green chili won-tons and filet mandarin still excel as theatre comfort food.

-(Cue the weird music…perhaps an organ sting…perhaps the theme from JAWS…or that nee-nee-nee-nee music from TWILIGHT ZONE.)
+(Cue the weird music…perhaps an organ sting…perhaps the theme from JAWS…or that nee-nee-nee-nee music from The Twilight Zone.)

+At this point, an explanation is required.
 All actors think they can play anything…anything.
-They can’t.